 The start of the trail is a 10-15 minute taxi ride from the centre of San Cristobal, or you can hop in a colectivo that’s heading to the south of the city.
 Alternatively, you can add to the distance of your hike and instead walk there.
 This takes just over an hour.

-#6 Explore San Cristobal’s artisan and food markets
+#6 Explore San Cristobal’s markets

 If you love a market, then you’ll love San Cristobal de las Casas.
 As well as the night market that happens every night on the Plaza de la Paz, San Cristobal also has a day market.